googleinterns/vm-network-migration/readme/BACKEND_SERVICE_README.md

         --network=my-network  \
         [--subnetwork=my-network-subnet1 --preserve-instance-external-ip=True]

-## Special Cases
+## Special cases
 ### 1. A backend service has NEGs as its backends
 Supported. \
 There is no need to migrate the NEGs, see [Unsupported GCE Resources](../README.md).
 The tool will ignore those NEGs backends and migrate instance group backends.
 ### 2. A backend service has backends from different regions:
 Supported, as long as the target subnet exists in all those regions. \
-For example, both an instance group from region A and another instance group from region B serve a backend service.
+For example, both an instance group from region A and another instance group from region B serve the backend service.
-If the target subnet with a name 'a-target-subnet' exists in both region A and region B, the migration will succeed.
+If the target subnet with a name 'a-target-subnet' exists in both region A and region B, the migration of the backend service will succeed.
 Otherwise, the tool will rollback.